Currently set to Index

 • Faster removal of counterfeits

-You can private label basically any product.
-But, Amazon might require different documentation depending on the product’s category.
-This is different for every product.
+You can basically sell any product on your private label business.
+However, Amazon might require documentation, depending on the product’s category.
+This requirement may be different for every product.

-For example, children’s products require documentation that proves they were tested according to the standards and regulations required.
+For example, children’s products require documentation that proves they’ve been tested according to existing standards and regulations.
 For grocery and gourmet foods, there are specific policies for quality, branding, and consumer safety.

-How Do You Ship the Products From Your Supplier to Get Them to Amazon?
+How Do You Ship Products From Your Supplier to Amazon?

-First, your listing needs to be ready with a barcode.
-Once this is prepared, you will set up a shipping plan on Amazon Seller Central.
+To shop products from your supplier to Amazon, your product listing needs to have a barcode.
+Once this is ready, you will set up a shipping plan on Amazon Seller Central.
 This shipping plan will tell you exactly where to send products.

-Sometimes you will send your entire shipment to a single Amazon Fulfillment Center.
-Or, you may need to send portions to different Amazon distribution centers.
+You may be asked to send your entire shipment to a single Amazon Fulfillment Center.
+In some cases, you may need to send portions to different Amazon distribution centers.

 How Much Does It Cost to Start an Amazon Private Label Business?